deadlyvipers/dojo_rules/introduction.md

 Introduction to dojo_rules repo.
-My favorite path is Git.
+My favorite path is Ruby.